Monaco Grand Prix

 The Monaco track: Strategic straights and corners

 A temporary track set up in the heart of the city, the Monaco Grand Prix is truly legendary.
 At 3.34 km long, it is the shortest circuit in the Formula One World Championship.
 It is also one of the most challenging, with its tight corners and narrow chicanes.
 Overtaking is considered virtually impossible.
 It’s not necessarily the quickest drivers who come out on top, but the most agile.
 Strategic points to watch during a lap of the circuit include the first corner after the start, Sainte-Dévote, an accident hotspot.
 Further round, the Casino corner is one of the most iconic opposite the majestic Casino de Monte-Carlo.
-The grandstand there is a popular viewpoint for watching the race.
 After a long straight stretch, the drivers have to slow down to tackle the Fairmont corner.
 This hairpin is the slowest corner in F1.
 Later, the single-seaters enter the Tunnel, the fastest part of the circuit but not the easiest, at speeds of nearly 300 km/h!
 After the harbor, La Rascasse corner is one of the most complicated to negotiate.
 It is a spectacle to be enjoyed from the terrace of La Rascasse bar, where the excitement is guaranteed!

 The Formula 1 champions who have left their mark on Monaco